microsoft/online-experimentation-metric-collections/custom/README.md

 # Custom metric collections

-> [!Note]
-> Metric samples in this folder are evolving, based on both experimenter input and OpenTelemetry semantic conventions.

 Custom metric collections are organized by metric topic.
 It is recommended for most products to adopt at least one metric from each topic in order to broaden measurement coverage.

 ## Prerequisites